Skip to content

 Book cover with an image of a row of building facades and trees in front of them.
 The text on the bottom reads, "Hamilton Heights and Sugar Hill: Alexander Hamilton's Old Harlem Neighborhood Through the Centuries" Davida Siwisa James

-Harlem's Boundaries: A Moveable History with Davida Siwisa James
+Harlem's Boundaries: A Movable History with Davida Siwisa James

 Virtual Lecture on Tuesday, April 30 at 6 pm EDT